 Sophia died in 1915 and Beaumanor was inherited by William’s relative William Montagu Curzon who took the additional surname of Herrick in 1915 when he became owner of Beaumanor

-A guided partial history tour of all the areas, Working in small groups, participating in Ouija/spirit board sessions, Evp Sessions, Table tipping, seances and many other different techniques.
-Tea/coffee and light snacks throughout the evening.
+A guided partial history tour of all the areas, Working in small groups, participating in Ouija/spirit board sessions, Evo Sessions, Table tipping, seances and many other different techniques.

 This Location is not suitable for people with walking and mobility issues.